kushaldas/johnnycanencrypt/docs/smartcard.rst

         .. warning:: This is a dangerous function as it will destroy all the data in the card.
 Use it carefully.

+.. function:: add_uid_on_card(certdata: bytes, uid: bytes, pin: bytes) -> bytes:

+        Adds a new UID to the certificate, assumes the smartcard is in place and has the secret key for the public key we are adding to.
+Returns the `bytes` of the new key.

+        .. versionadded:: 0.16.0

 .. function:: get_card_details() -> Dict[str, Any]:

         Returns a dictionary containing various card information in a dictionary.